mzattera/b2fJ/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4An1BrG2u_4" frameborder="0" allowfullscreen></iframe>

+Note: bsfJ is now used to compile Java to brainfuck inside [FuckBench](https://github.com/mzattera/FuckBench)

 ## A small demo

 [Here](./Sprite.java) you can download the code for a tiny demo showing how multi-thread programming can be used to move C64 sprites.
 See below for instructions about how to compile and run it.